How to Grow and Care for Swiss Cheese Plants (Monstera)

 Bacterial leaf spot is caused by a wide range of bacterial species, but these are usually in the Pseudomonas or Xanthomonas genera.

 It typically appears as small brown leaf spots.
-These spots differ from those caused by overwatering because they appear in small clusters at the center of the leaf.
+These spots generally appear in small clusters at the center of the leaf.

 Sadly, there isn’t an effective treatment available.
 But if you are diligent about pruning away any symptomatic leaves, you can generally eliminate it.